ASFOpenSARlab/opensarlab-docker/unavco2021/README.md

 # Building the UNAVCO Docker Image and Running it in a Docker Container

-Note: Currently M1 Macs are not supported.
+Note: M1 Macs are not currently supported.

 # (If Using Windows) Install WSL 2